YashGupta3003/GPU-SIMULATOR-PLANE/README.md

 # Scheduler Duration Logger + Flask API

 This is the foundation for your AI GPU Control Plane project.
-It continuously logs GPU metrics (using NVML if available, otherwise simulated metrics) into SQLite and exposes a simple Flask API that the dashboard will use later.
+It continuously logs duration,qtable metrics into SQLite and exposes a simple Flask API that the dashboard uses.

 ## Files
-- `app.py` — Flask app + background telemetry logger + SQLite persistence
+- `app.py` — Flask app + SQLite persistence
-- `requirements.txt` — Python dependencies (installs NVML bindings)
+- `requirements.txt` — Python dependencies
-- `telemetry.db` — created at runtime

 ## Run Locally
 ```bash